yigitsarioglu/blockchain_programming/README.md

 # blockchain_programming

-Implement an autonomous decentralized governance token contract called  MyGov.
+Implemented an autonomous decentralized governance token contract called  MyGov.

+Mygov contract implemented with solidity programming and deployed on Sepholia test network.
+Web interface also developed using javascript(node.js) and html.